SnehaKejriwal/MakeMyTrip/README.md

 Read the [Getting started page](https://www.notion.so/Getting-Started-db9caa03dae648f688597a29d73e0866)

 ## Project Description
-Automating a flow of hotel booking from makemytrip website using selenium.
+Automating a flow of hotel booking from makemytrip website using selenium webdriver.
 I have used java as a programming language and Maven as project build tool.
 Have used TestNG for writing testcases.
 ##### Link of website
 <https://www.makemytrip.com/hotels/>